Connect to Salesforce

 Delete licenses

-If you delete a license grant from an order (a one-time order or a subscription) in Salesforce, Salesforce sends a delete event that triggers the deletion of the licenses associated with the license grant in 10Duke Enterprise.
+If you delete a license grant from an order (a one-time order or a subscription) in Salesforce, Salesforce sends a delete event that triggers an update to the validity of the licenses associated with the license grant in 10Duke Enterprise.
+The valid until date is set to the current instant (now) making the licenses invalid with immediate effect.

-In the same way, if you delete the whole order in Salesforce, Salesforce sends a delete event that triggers the deletion of all the licenses associated with the order’s license grants in 10Duke Enterprise.
+In the same way, if you delete the whole order in Salesforce, Salesforce sends a delete event that triggers an update to the validity of all the licenses associated with the order’s license grants in 10Duke Enterprise.
+The valid until date is set to the current instant (now) making all the licenses invalid with immediate effect.

 See detailed information in Salesforce’s documentation on order management and deleting orders.